getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ## Step 3 - Base Template

 As you know from the [previous chapter][themebasics], each item of content in Grav has a particular filename, e.g. `default.md`, which instructs the Grav to look for a rendering template called `default.html.twig`.
-It is possible to put everything you need to display a page in this one file, and it would work find, however, there is a better solution.
+It is possible to put everything you need to display a page in this one file, and it would work fine.
+However, there is a better solution.

 Utilizing the Twig [Extends][extends] tag you can define a base layout with [blocks][blocks] that you define.
 This enables any twig template to **extend** the base template, and provides definitions for any **block** defined in the base.